njraladdin/matrix-todo-extension/project.md

 - add some sort of tags to a diagram node , will be used to list tehcnologies used for that project, done
 - ability to add dashed blocks, done

+- fix dragging in diagram nodes, done
 - more space, maybe abiltiy to add next page so have more space for diagram ? or maybe allow scrolling, or allow dragging like figma

+- add ability to add text files (to store ideas.txt) long text

+- connect to userrr account to backuo